aldebaran/qibuild/doc/source/beginner/getting_started.rst

 Linux, mac
 +++++++++++

-It is recommended to install qibuild with ``qibuild install qibuild --user`` in order to keep your system clean.
+It is recommended to install qibuild with ``pip install qibuild --user`` in order to keep your system clean.

 If you do so, make sure that ``$HOME/.local/bin`` is in your ``$PATH``